wp-plugins/fancy-gallery/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fancy Gallery is a gallery management and lightbox tool which helps you to manage and present your image galleries.
+Fancy Gallery is a GALLERY MANAGEMENT & IMAGE LIGHTBOX tool which helps you to manage and present your image galleries.

 == Description ==
-[Fancy Gallery](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) is a state of the art [WordPress Gallery Plugin](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) which adds a beautiful lightbox effect to all links pointing to an image anywhere on your website.
-This includes images in your posts, galleries, pages, sidebars, theme, etc.

-Furthermore you can use this tool to create, manage and handle image galleries easily in your WordPress backend and present images to your website visitors. ¹
+[Fancy Gallery](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) is a state of the art [WordPress Gallery Management tool](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) which enables you to create, manage and handle image galleries easily in your WordPress backend, embed these galleries in your posts or pages and present them to your website visitors. ¹

-It migrates an awesome lightbox to your WordPress.
-All links pointing to an image will automatically open in the responsive lightbox.
-If you use the [gallery] shortcode the images will get a navigation bar and the gallery itself will be converted to a valid HTML5 block.
+Furthermore the plugin adds a beautiful awesome *javascript lightbox effect* to all links pointing to an image anywhere on your website.
+This includes images in your posts, galleries, pages, sidebar widgets or anywhere else on your website.
+In detail this means all links - regardless if text or image - pointing to an image will automatically opened in a responsive lightbox.
+If you use the [gallery] shortcode the images will get a "previous" and "next" button and a slideshow button and the gallery itself will be converted to a valid HTML5 block - even if your theme does not support HTML5 galleries yet.

 Of course you can use "exclude" and "include" parameters in your [gallery] shortcode like you already know from the traditional gallery code.